Stellfract-Frost/PersonaTrace/README.md

 1. **Extract** — LLM pulls candidate labels from the exchange
 2. **Search** — Query the vector store for semantically similar items already on file
-3. **Dedup** — LLM decides: merge with existing, flag as contradiction, mark as correction, or skip
+3. **Merge** — LLM compares new items against existing ones: same thing? merge and boost confidence.
+Contradiction? flag it.
+Old info corrected? update it.
+Something new? add it.

 This keeps the profile from bloating — repeated information raises confidence instead of creating duplicates.